 I was passing many runners.

-First, coming close to the one in front of me, and then switching to a “higher gear” for a minute or two to pass.
+I approach a runner in front of me, then switch into “high gear” for a minute or two and pass him.

-I was scanning my body, nothing hurt!
+I check out my body, nothing is hurting!

-WOW, even the knee was very quiet.
+WOW, even the knee feels alright.

-I was focused on precise movement, not making mistakes.
+I am completely focused on moving correctly, not making any mistakes.

-After 12km I had the second “meal” – this time a coffee gel.
-There is a claim, that caffeine catalyzes the absorption of glucose, so why not.
+After 12 kilometers I have a second “meal” – this time a caffeine gel.
+It is claimed by some that caffeine catalyzes the absorption of glucose, so why not.

-The weather was perfect, so was the atmosphere.
-When I was passing a runner, I was greeting him or her with a good morning, or how are you?
+The weather is perfect, so is the air.
+As I pass a runner I greet him or her with a “Good morning, or How are you?”

-I passed the sign of 18km, the longest distance I ran so far and I felt good.
+I pass the 18 kilometer marker, this is the longest distance I have ever run in a race and I am feeling good.

-My average pace was 6:30, a bit slow.
-I knew, I could run faster, but didn’t want to push too much.
+My average pace is 6:30/km, a bit slow.
+I know I can run faster, but don't want to push myself too hard.

-The key goal for this race was to finish it and to prove to myself, that I indeed can run half marathon!
+For me, the main goal of this race is to finish, to prove to myself that I indeed am able to run a half marathon!

-I was only 3 kilometers from achieving this goal.
+I am only 3 kilometers from achieving that goal.

-I pushed a bit and enjoyed.
+I push myself a little but mostly just enjoy the run.

-Eventually the distance was 400m longer and I ran 21.52km.
+Eventually the distance was 400m longer and I ran 21.52 kilometers.

-It took me two hours 18 minutes and 18 seconds, an average pace of 6:26.
+It has taken me two hours, 18 minutes and 18 seconds, at an average pace of 6:26minutes/km.
 Less than two and a half hours, but more than my ultimate goal of two hours.

-I was happy!
+am happy!

-I just finished my first half marathon and felt very well.
-Not exhausted at all.
-Could run more!
+I have just finished my first half marathon and feel very well.
+Nnot at all exhausted.
+In fact, I feel that I could keep on running!

-Great feeling of satisfaction and a celebration of endorphins😊
+I am experiencing great feelings of satisfaction and a celebration of endorphins.

-Endorphins (contracted from "endogenous morphine") are endogenous opioid hormones.
+Endorphins (contraction for "endogenous morphines") are endogenous opioid hormones.

 They are produced by the central nervous system and the pituitary gland.

-The term "endorphins" implies a pharmacological activity consisting of two parts: endo- and -orphin; these are short forms of the words endogenous and morphine, intended to mean "a morphine-like substance originating from within the body".
+The term "endorphins" implies a pharmacological activity consisting of two parts: endo- and -orphin; these are short forms of the words endogenous and morphine, intended to mean "a morphine-like substance originating from within the body."

 The principal function of endorphins is to inhibit the communication of pain signals; but they may also produce a feeling of euphoria very similar to that produced by other opioids.

-That’s what I felt; no pain and a slight euphoria😊
+That’s what I was feeling; no pain and mild euphoria.

-The day after
+The following day

-The day after I waked-up with soreness in my quads.
+The day after, I awake with sore quads.

 The full name for quads is quadriceps femoris - a large muscle group that includes the four prevailing muscles on the front of the thigh.

 It is the great extensor muscle of the knee, forming a large fleshy mass which covers the front and sides of the femur.
-The name derives from Latin four-headed muscle of the femur.
+The name derives from Latin, four-headed muscle of the femur

-I recalled the DOMS term, I read about in the past.
+I recall the term DOMS, which I have come across in my past readings.

 DOMS (Delayed-Onset Muscle Soreness) is muscle pain that begins a day or two after a workout.
-We won’t feel DOMS during a workout.
+You don’t feel DOMS during a workout.

 Pain felt during or immediately after a workout is a different kind of muscle soreness.
 It’s called acute muscle soreness.